angristan/awesome-stars/README.md

 - [jemalloc/jemalloc](https://github.com/jemalloc/jemalloc) -
 - [mysql/mysql-proxy](https://github.com/mysql/mysql-proxy) - MySQL Proxy is a simple program that sits between your client and MySQL server(s) and that can monitor, analyze or transform their communication.
 Its flexibility allows for a wide variety of uses, including load balancing, failover, query analysis, query filtering and modification, and many more.
 - [curl/curl](https://github.com/curl/curl) - A command line tool and library for transferring data with URL syntax, supporting DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPS, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET and TFTP. libcurl offers a myriad of powerful features
-- [git/git](https://github.com/git/git) - Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget.
+- [git/git](https://github.com/git/git) - Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
 Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 - [xoreaxeaxeax/rosenbridge](https://github.com/xoreaxeaxeax/rosenbridge) - Hardware backdoors in some x86 CPUs
 - [darlinghq/darling](https://github.com/darlinghq/darling) - Darwin/macOS emulation layer for Linux
 - [Xfennec/progress](https://github.com/Xfennec/progress) - Linux tool to show progress for cp, mv, dd, ... (formerly known as cv)